 You should read the user manual to find out which channel you should connect the receiver to.
 Attach the connector on the receiver to the appropriate channel.

 If the remote doesn’t work, go over the steps to see if there is a loose connector or some wrong you missed.
-Ensure that the power circuit is complete, with the servos being part of the electric circuit.
+Ensure that the power circuit is complete because the remote won’t work when the circuit is incomplete.

 You should take the vehicle for a test drive around the compound to see how well the remote control works.
 You can do a test drive before you reinstall the parts you removed from the vehicle initially.